aws-samples/aws-end-to-end-iot-amplify-demo/README.md

 ![AWS Amplify URL](./amplify_pictures/AmplifyURL.png)

 You now have a web application in the cloud that can communicate bidirectionally with your ESP32.
 This idea can be scaled into any type of IoT application.
 The possibilities are endless!
 Next steps include but are not limited to:
--Connecting sensors to receive real time data from your ESP32 on your web application -Interpreting the return messages on the ESP32 to produce some desired behavior -Including more IoT devices that publish to the same topic -Creating your own front end to show trends over time of your IoT data
+- Connecting sensors to receive real time data from your ESP32 on your web application
+- Interpreting the return messages on the ESP32 to produce some desired behavior
+- Including more IoT devices that publish to the same topic
+- Creating your own front end to show trends over time of your IoT data

 ## Video Guide
 To see a step-by-step video guide, see this [video](https://amazon.awsapps.com/workdocs/index.html#/document/819bd727b0753e2c342dafda6d2796e5e6c541140644cdc9c6a92bb162f45a39).